Azores itinerary: 3 beautiful islands in 10 days

 Day 5: The center

-On your final day on Sao Miguel, get up early and drive to Lagoa do Fogo, a spectacular crater lake up in the mountains in the center of the island.
+On your final full day on Sao Miguel, get up early and drive to Lagoa do Fogo, a spectacular crater lake up in the mountains in the center of the island.
 Be sure to visit it before 9am because later you’re only allowed to go there with a tourist shuttle.

 The best viewpoints here are Miradouro da Lagoa do Fogo, Miradouro do Pico da Barrosa and the area below the large antennas.
 It’s also possible to hike down to the lake to see it up close.